Intensive Cross-Cultural Training for your Organisation

 This high-level cross-cultural leadership module addresses the most common issues leaders and managers have when they have to lead, motivate and manage a culturally diverse team.
 And you will become comfortable with leading people outside your own cultural comfort zone

-In this course module we will climb further up the ladder from where we reached with Cultural Intelligence 1.
+In this course module, we will climb further up the ladder from where we reached with Introduction to Cultural Intelligence.
 We will learn why it is a bad idea to compromise and we will learn how the concept of Culture is far more diversified than we usually think.
 Understanding that complexity is one of the main attributes of great Global Leadership.

 This course module focuses on helping you to determine your cross-cultural strengths and weaknesses as a leader.
 It is not uncommon that leaders experience that everything they have learned and skills they have developed are becoming less useful in a different cultural environment.
 That can be in a new country, a new organisation or when it comes to lead an outsourcing partner.